szabgab/myci/README.md

 ## TODO

+* Create a log file so we can see what the server does.
+* Send notifications
+* Create a web application to show the build director
 * Run steps (test)
 * Execute the whole thing on a remote machine to which we have passwordless ssh access